Tear staining: Causes and treatment

 Treatment will vary depending on the underlying cause of epiphora.
 Sometimes simply flushing out the eyes will do the trick if there is a foreign body present causing the irritation or blocking the nasolacrimal duct.
 If an abnormal eyelash is causing the problem then it can be removed by cryosurgery or electrolysis.
 If the nasolacrimal duct is blocked by swelling from glaucoma, sinusitis or rhinitis then treatment is focused on getting the primary condition under control and usually when the swelling resolves patency of the nasolacrimal duct is restored.
 In the case of imperforate puncta, surgery may be necessary to open the puncta or to create an opening into the nasal cavity for tears to drain via dacryocystorhinotomy.

 In the meantime you can increase your dog’s comfort level by keeping the fur around the eyes trimmed and gently cleaning the corners of the eyes with a paper towel moistened with warm water.
-If he is intent on pawing at the eyes then use an Elizabethan collar to prevent any self-inflicted damage to the eyes until you can get him to your veterinarian.
+You can use a dog eye wash regularly to keep your dog eyes clean and hydrated.
+If he is pawing at the eyes use an Elizabethan collar to prevent any self-inflicted damage to the eyes until you can get him to your veterinarian.
 There are a variety of tear staining products available but I do not recommend using them until you check with your veterinarian first since they tend to mask disease and do not address the underlying cause of whatever may be causing your dog’s epiphora.